Skip to main content

 setwd(wd)

-First let's use source to pull in the aop_merge_raster_functions.R script, which is located in the working directory.
-For more details on what source does, please refer to the CU Earth Lab Tutorial on Source Functions in R
+script, which is located in the working directory.
+For more details on what source

 Description

-This function 1) Runs the neonUtilities byFileAOP function to download NEON AOP data by site, year, and product (see byFileAOP documention for additional details).
-2) mosaics the data product tiles into a full-site mosaic, as well as the associated error tifs, where applicable, and 3) saves the full site mosaics to a tif and cloud-optimized geotiff.
+This function 1) Runs the neonUtilities byFileAOP function to download NEON AOP data by site, year, and product (see byFileAOP documentation for additional details).
+2) mosaics the data product tiles into a full-site mosaic, as well as the associated error tifs, where applicable, and 3) saves the full site mosaics to a tif and optional cloud-optimized geotiff.

 Usage